 The originators of the basic concepts of Discrete Mathematics, the mathematics of finite structures, were the Hindus, who knew the formulae for the number of permutations of a set of n elements, and for the number of subsets of cardinality k in a set of n elements already in the sixth century.
 The beginning of Combinatorics as we know it today started with the work of Pascal and De Moivre in the 17th century, and continued in the 18th century with the seminal ideas of Euler in Graph Theory, with his work on partitions and their enumeration, and with his interest in latin squares.
 These old results are among the roots of the study of formal methods of enumeration, the development of configurations and designs, and the extensive work on Graph Theory in the last two centuries.
 The tight connection between Discrete Mathematics and Theoretical Computer Science, and the rapid development of the latter in recent years, led to an increased interest in Combinatorial techniques and to an impressive development of the subject.
 It also stimulated the study and development of algorithmic combinatorics and combinatorial optimization.

-While many of the basic combinatorial results were obtained mainly by ingenuity and detailed reasoning, without relying on many deep, well developed tools, the modern theory has already grown out of this early stage.
+While many of the basic combinatorial results were obtained mainly by ingenuity and detailed reasoning, the modern theory has evolved into a much deeper theory with a systematic and powerful toolkit.
 There are already well developed enumeration methods, some of which are based on deep algebraic tools.
 The probabilistic method initiated by Erdos (and to some extent, by Shannon) became one of the most powerful tools in the modern theory, and its study has been fruitful to Combinatorics, as well as to Probability Theory.
 Algebraic and topological techniques play a crucial role in the modern theory, and Polyhedral Combinatorics, Linear Programming and constructions of designs have been developed extensively.
-Most of the new significant results obtained in the area are inevitably based on the knowledge of these well developed concepts and techniques, and while there is, of course, still a lot of room for pure ingenuity in Discrete Mathematics, much of the progress is obtained by relying on the fast growing accumulated body of knowledge.
+Most of the new significant results obtained in the area are inevitably based on the knowledge of these well developed concepts and techniques, and while there is, of course, still a great deal room for pure ingenuity in Discrete Mathematics, much progress is obtained with the aid of our accumulated body of knowledge.

-It seems safe to predict that in the future there will be additional incorporation of methods from other mathematical areas in Combinatorics.
-However, such methods usually provide non-constructive proof techniques, and the conversion of these to algorithmic ones may well be one of the main future challenges of the area.
-Another interesting recent development is the increased appearance of Computer aided proofs in Combinatorics, starting with the proof of the Four Color Theorem.
-A successful incorporation of such proofs in the area, without losing its special beauty and appeal, is another challenge.
-These challenges, the fundamental nature of the area, its tight connection to other disciplines, and the many fascinating specific open problems studied in it, ensure that Discrete Mathematics will keep playing an essential role in the general development of science in the future as well.
+It seems safe to predict that in the future Discrete Mathematics will be continue to incorporate methods from other mathematical areas.
+However, such methods usually provide non-constructive proof techniques, and the conversion of these to algorithmic ones may well be one of the main future challenges of the area (involving cooperation with theoretical computer scientists).
+Another interesting recent development is the increased appearance of computer-aided proofs in Combinatorics, starting with the proof of the Four Color Theorem.
+One hopes that automated approaches will continue to bear fruit---hopefully without destroying the special beauty and appeal of the field to human mathematicians!